JayParanjape/blackfed/experiments/exp7/readme.txt

 Dataset - Polypgen
-Training Strategy - split UNet with Whitebox Learning, sample from all clients and train server jointly Hypothesis - similar performance as round robin case.
+Training Strategy - split UNet with Whitebox Learning, sample from all clients and train server jointly Hypothesis - higher performance as blackbox round robin case.